ozlmulg/my-dev-notes/docs/shell/bash-completion.md

 In this guide, we'll:

-- Install `bash-completion@2` on macOS using Homebrew.
+- Install `bash-completion` using Homebrew.
 - Enable bash completion in your shell.
 - Set up completion for **Git**, **Docker**, **kubectl**, and **Multipass**.